Concierge Medicine Questions and Answers

 What is Concierge Medicine?Concierge medicine in the United States began in the early 1990s.
 In Seattle a company called MD2 began offering what at the time was a rare and expensive form of primary care that became the standard for ‘concierge medicine.’
 Their philosophy is ‘We didn’t take the bureaucratic oath.’
 Soon, other concierge medicine practices began to spring up around the country with the first Tampa concierge medicine practice, CooperativeMed opening in 2002.

 Concierge Medicine GrowsJust as with new technology, the first concierge medicine practices were quite expensive.
 But like technology, as more service providers have entered the market, the styles of concierge medicine have expanded to include lower priced practices as well.
 These lower priced practices have taken on the terminology of ‘Direct Care’ but the premise is the same: patients pay the doctor directly for personalized medical care.
-Concierge Medicine Today estimates there are approximately 12,000 concierge medicine or direct care physicians in the US today.
+Concierge Medicine Today estimates there are approximately 12,000 concierge medicine or direct primary care physicians in the US today.

 How it WorksA concierge medicine practice provides patients with personalized medical care and convenient service in exchange for a membership fee.
 In some cases the fee is paid in addition to standard co-pays for those practices that are also insurance-based practices.
 Practices such as Echelon-Health that are completely insurance-free include all services in the membership fee.